Deer Ticks in North Jersey

-Deer ticks, also known as blacklegged ticks, are the primary carrier of Lyme disease in the United States.
-Widely distributed across the eastern U.S., they are predominantly found in humid, deciduous forests.
-Their distribution relies greatly on the distribution of their reproductive host, the white-tailed deer.
-Both nymph and adult stages transmit diseases such as Lyme disease, Babesiosis, and Anaplasmosis.
-In 2018, there were approximately 23,558 confirmed cases of Lyme disease, making it the most common vector-borne disease in the United States.
+Deer ticks, also known as blacklegged ticks, are the main cause of Lyme disease here in the United States — and yes you can get it here in New Jersey.
+Common across the much of the U.S., their distribution relies on the distribution of their reproductive host, the white-tailed deer.
+Nymph and adult deer ticks transmit diseases such as Lyme disease, Babesiosis, and Anaplasmosis.
+In 2018, there were approximately 23,558 confirmed cases of Lyme disease, making it the most common tick-borne disease in the United States.

 Deer Tick Habitat

 Deer ticks live in shady, moist areas at ground level, clinging to tall grass, brush, and shrubs, usually no more than 18-24 inches off the ground.
-Ticks also live in lawns and gardens, especially at the edges of woods and around old stone walls.
-Deer ticks will not be found out in the middle of your lawn, preferring yards that border wooded areas.
-Ticks also live in ornamental plantings and gardens, or any environment that offers available shade, and high humidity.
+Ticks’ preferred habitat is humid, deciduous forests but they also live in lawns and gardens, especially at the edges of woods and around old stone walls.
+It’s unlikely you’ll find deer ticks in the middle of your lawn, as they prefer yards that border wooded areas.
+Ticks also thrive in ornamental plantings and gardens, and any environment with abundant shade and high humidity.